COVID-19 executive cyber briefing: Read the latest has been saved

 COVID-19 executive cyber briefing: Read the latest

-A weekly look for organizational leaders on the most current cyber threats and trends
+A weekly look for organisational leaders on the most current cyber threats and trends

 A weekly high-level brief that focuses on some of the most current cyber threats and trends as identified by Deloitte Cyber Threat Intelligence (CTI), with near-term recommendations on managing cyber risks to respond, recover and thrive through the COVID-19 global pandemic.